Tommy Tallarico: Tommy Tallarico Studios

 Tallarico continued working with Virgin Interactive as head of music and video division until 1994, when he went on to found Tommy Tallarico Studios.
 David Perry formed Shiny Entertainment at the same time, and the two studios collaborated on Earthworm Jim and MDK.
 In 2005, Tallarico wrote part of an orchestral score for Advent Rising performed by the Mormon Tabernacle Choir.

-In 2000 Joey Kuras (then employed at Tallarico Studios) created the "oof" sound effect for the game Messiah.
+In September 1999, the "oof" sound effect was created for the game Messiah, by sound designer Joey Kuras, a Tallarico Studios employee, and possibly by Tallarico himself.
 Tallarico has at times claimed that Kuras created the sound, that it was a collaboration between the pair, and that he created it himself.
-The sound effect was subsequently used in Roblox from 2006 to 2020, played after a character died in-game, and became an iconic part of the game after its adoption by meme culture.
+In 2006, the same audio was used in the online game platform Roblox as the default sound effect that played when a player character died, and later became iconic in meme culture due to its usage in Roblox.
 Tallarico, who claims ownership of the sound, disputed Roblox's use of it in June 2019.
-This dispute ended in July 2022 when the Roblox Corporation pulled the sound from all games on its platform.
+This dispute ended in July 2022 when the Roblox Corporation pulled the sound effect from all games on its platform.